Taylor Swift On Happiness: ‘There Is No Happily Ever After’

-Singer Taylor Swift got real about the struggles of happiness and self-worth in an interview on the Zach Sang Show.
+Singer Taylor Swift got real about the struggles surrounding happiness and self-worth in an interview on the Zach Sang Show, via YouTube.

-In the interview, Sang was discussing Swift’s newest single, “ME!” and asked if the singer had to come to a certain place in her life before she could write about the topics.
+In the interview, Sang was discussing Swift’s newest single — “ME!” — and asked if the singer had to come to a certain place in her life before she could write about the topics present in her music.

 “I think when we talk about being happy or loving yourself those are all things that we feel sometimes and maybe this song is a glimpse of that moment when we do feel like that,” she said.